MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1026.md

 (4) In facilities that become parties to the settlement agreement included in appendix A, engineering controls required by paragraph (f) of this section shall be implemented no later than December 31, 2008.

-Appendix A to § 1910.1026In the United States Court of Appeals for the Third CircuitSurface Finishing Industry Council et al., Petitioners, v.
+Appendix A to § 1910.1026 In the United States Court of Appeals for the Third Circuit Surface Finishing Industry Council et al., Petitioners, v.
 U.S. Occupational Safety and Health Administration, Respondent.[Docket No. 06-2272 and consolidated cases]Public Citizen Health Research Group et al., Petitioners, v.
 Occupational Safety and Health Administration, United States Department of Labor, Respondent.[Docket No. 06-1818]Settlement Agreement

 The parties to this Settlement Agreement (“Agreement”) are the Occupational Safety and Health Administration, United States Department of Labor (“OSHA”), the Surface Finishing Industry Council or its successors (“SFIC”), surface-finishing and metal-finishing facilities which have opted into this Agreement pursuant to paragraph 7 (“Company” or “Companies”), Public Citizen Health Research Group (“HRG”), and the United Steel, Paper and Forestry, Rubber, Manufacturing, Energy, Allied Industrial and Service Workers International Union (“Steelworkers”).